OmengU/quap/documentation/documentation.typ

 }, []);
 ```
 ]
 This is done inside the `useEffect()` Hook to make the connection available as soon as the Component loads.
-First, the connection is created and subsequently started outputting messages to the browser console on a successful connection or a failure.
-The return statement of the `useEffect()` Hook is simply executed when the Component is unloaded, meaning when the page is changed.
-This is done to properly dispose of the connection before bugs can occur.
+First, the connection is created, and messages are subsequently outputted to the browser console on a successful connection or a failure.
+The return statement of the `useEffect()` Hook is simply executed when the Component is unloaded, meaning when the page is changed, which is done to dispose of the connection before bugs can occur.

 If the connection is started correctly and no error appears, the Player can join the Game by simply pressing the "Join" button.
-This button then sends a message to the Server.
+This button then sends a message to the server.
+The following closes the Model.
 #code-snippet(caption: "Join Game Message")[
 ```tsx
  connection.current.invoke("RegisterPlayer", dto)